Best AI Trip Planner and Travel Planning Apps in 2026

 5. AllTrails — Best for Hiking

 AllTrails is the largest trail database with over 400,000 curated trails and millions of reviews.
 Its strength is trail discovery and community knowledge.
 It does not support urban route planning or multi-stop optimization.
-The AllTrails+ subscription is needed for offline maps and full navigation.
+The AllTrails+ subscription is needed for offline trip details and full navigation.

 Best for: Hikers, trail runners, nature walkers seeking new trails.